mcguinlu/ESH2019/index.md

 ## Evidence Synthesis Hackathon 2019 Application - Luke McGuinness

+Thank you for your consideration of my application for ESH2019 in Canberra, Australia.
+Please find below a curated CV in addition to supporting materials for my application.

+## CV

 ### Relevant Experience

-* Jan 2019 -Present: NIHR Doctoral Research Fellow / Reserach Associate in Evidence Synthesis
+* **Jan 2019 -Present**: NIHR Doctoral Research Fellow / Reserach Associate in Evidence Synthesis
-  * Underaking a PhD using evidence synthesis methodology to explore the link between blood lipid level concentrations and dementia risk.
+  * Currently underaking a PhD using evidence synthesis methodology to explore the link between blood lipid level concentrations and dementia risk.
   *

-* Sept 2016 - Dec 2018: NIHR Evidence Synthesis & Systematic Review Methodology Research Fellow, University of Bristol
+* **Sept 2016 - Dec 2018**: NIHR Evidence Synthesis & Systematic Review Methodology Research Fellow, University of Bristol
-  * Worked primarily on the Risk of Bias In Non-randomised Studies - of Interventions (ROBINS-I) risk of bias assessment tool.
+  * Worked primarily on the *Risk of Bias In Non-randomised Studies - of Interventions (ROBINS-I)* risk of bias assessment tool.
+  * Performed user testing and developed an online implementation of the tool in association with the Computer Science department.
+This  project is currently in the User Acceptance Testing stage.

 ### Relevant Projects